 Travel Nevada PRO TIP: Regular visiting season is May–Oct., but call the Lincoln County Museum during the appointment-only months and you’ll probably have the courtroom’s life-size cast of mannequins all to yourself.
 (Because, well... #WeirdNevada?)
 Oh, and of course, be sure to check out the old jail behind the courthouse, too.

 Boot Hill Cemetery is another great reminder of the town's origins as a lawless Western outpost.
 The cemetery sits below an old aerial tramway that was used in the 1920s and '30s to carry ore from the mines to a mill on the hill.

-Looking for libations?
-A few classic Sagebrush Saloons await, including the famous (and said to be most likely haunted) Overland Hotel & Saloon.
+Feel like you earned some days-end libations?
+A few classic sagebrush saloons await, including the famous (and said to be most likely haunted) Overland Hotel & Saloon, where you'll also find comfy, old-school rooms.
 Prefer coffee?
 Perk up and peek at art at Ghost Town Art & Coffee Co.